mwidjaja1/3pfl/README.md

 If you want to report a team member for violating these rules, try to take evidence if possible and let us know by [DM'ing a captain on Discord](https://discord.gg/RGzcnXfWhv) or by submitting a report on our [Homepage](https://linktr.ee/3pfl).

  ## 2. Promotions Guidelines 📈
-Once a week (on a randomly selected day) we will promote eligible players by +1 Tier.
-Promotions are done to encourage activity & appropriate behaviors.
-Players are eligible for promotion if they fulfill ALL of these:
+Once a week (on a randomly selected day) we will promote eligible players by +1 Tier in this way:

+**All Promotions follow these guidelines**:
-- Was on the team and active during the past 7 days.
+- You must be on the team and active for the past 7 days
-- Met the current trophy min or is above 1700, whichever is lower.
+- You must meet the current trophy minimum or have above 1700 trophies, whichever is lower.
-- Did not recently violate Rule #1.
+- Did not recently violate a team rule.

-- To go from Rookie to Amateur: You must have posted in the game chat, traded some cards, or engaged with the team in any other way.
-- To go from Amateur to Pro: Must be on the 3PFL Discord. (p.s. once you're a Pro, you can request a free physical team sticker.)
+**Additionally, to foster a positive team environment, these guidelines also apply to certain roles**:
+- **To become an Amateur**: You must be a good team mate.
+Examples include trading cards, chatting with the team, and/or having positive experiences with the team in game.
+- **To become a Pro**: You must be an engaged team mate.
+Examples include being active on team chat or being a member of the 3PFL Discord.
+Plus, everything above.
-- To go from Pro to Co-Captains: These are done rarely, on an invite basis for players who've made exceptional contributions to the team.
+- **To become a Co-Captain**: These are done rarely, on an invite basis for players who've made exceptional contributions to the team.
+Plus, everything above.

 ## 3. Demotion + Boot Guidelines 😞

+On promotion day, we will also unfortunately demote eligible players by -1 tier in this way:

+**All Demotions follow these guidelines:**

-Players may receive a -1 tier demotion during Promotion Day if they didn't play _or_ wasn't active during the past 7 days.
-Players may be demoted or booted out of turn if they violated Rule #1.
+- Players _will_ be demoted on Promotion/Demotion day if they weren't active during the past 7 days.
+- Players _may_ be demoted at anytime if they violated any of our Team Rules.
+- Players _may_ be demoted on Promotion/Demotion day if they've consistently edged around our Team Rules in a way that doesn't foster a positive team environment.

-If a 'Rookie' player had a reason to be demoted again, they become a candidate for booting at the next need for an available seat.
-We will always try to warn booted players on Discord whenever possible.
-We boot players according to these factors:
+If a 'Rookie' level player had a reason to be demoted again, they become a candidate for booting at the next need for an available seat.
+We will boot players with a focus of keeping the team stable in regards to both the leaderboard rankings and team culture.

-- We do not want more than one open seat at any given time.
-  - Captains may use alt players to fill extra seats, as a mechanism to keep our trophy count high enough, until we can go back to a max of one open seat.
-When this happens, a captain must notify the team what player that is.
-- When a seat opens, captains should start with a higher trophy minimum and slowly lower it the longer the seat remains unfilled.
-- We prioritize inviting prior team members back, who didn't leave due to negative behaviors, so long as their trophy count is within -200 trophies of what the current trophy minimum is.

 ## 4. Stickers and/or Iron-On Patches for Pros 💌
 Players who became Pro for the first time are eligible to request a free sticker and/or iron-on patch of our team logo mailed out.
 Fill out [the form at our homepage](https://linktr.ee/3pfl) to request one.
 This is our gift to say thank you for being on our team.